mattsilber/imageloader/readme.md

 * BitmapCircularCropFilter : addCircularCropFilter() : Crop the Bitmap to the bounrdaries of a circle
 * BitmapColorOverlayFilter : addColorOverlayFilter(int) : Overlay the Bitmap with a color
 * BitmapColorOverrideFilter : addColorOverrideFilter(int) : Replace all color values with the supplied color value while maintaining proper opacity at each pixel
-* BitmapColorReplacementFilter : addColorReplacementFilter(int, int), addColorReplacementFilter(Map<Int, Int>) : Replace any occurance of a color with it's mapped value
 * BitmapRotationFilter : addRotationFilter(int) : Rotate the Bitmap (degrees) (may change Bitmap size)
 * BitmapColorFilter : addColorFilter(ColorFilter) : Apply a ColorFilter to the Bitmap
 * BitmapCenterCropFilter : addCenterCropFilter(int, int) : Perform a centerCrop-type filter on an image (useful for backgrounds)